 The good news is that a large percentage (~80%) of children will outgrow an egg allergy by age 5.
 The bad news is that for those first 5 years, a child with an egg allergy has to be very, very careful about what they eat.

-Egg Yolk Allergy, Egg White Allergy, and Baked Eggs
+Egg Yolk Allergy, Egg White Allergy, and Heated Eggs

 Egg allergy is an immune system response to one or more proteins in an egg.
 Egg allergy can cause an immediate allergic reaction, as well as longer lasting eczema and reflux (heavy spitting up) symptoms in babies.